tmogoa/compilerconstruction/README.md

 # compilerconstruction
-Assignment submissions for compiler construction
+Assignment for compiler construction unit are submitted here as notebooks from Google Colab.